vvzhukov/vvzhukov.github.io/_posts/2026-03-03-Agent-Orchestration.md

 ## Dagster

 Dagster changes the unit of thinking.
 Instead of focusing on tasks, Dagster focuses on **data assets**.

-Tables, models, outputs — these are first-class citizens.
+Tables, models, outputs - these are first-class citizens.
+What does it mean?
+In most orchestration tools, the core unit of work is a task - a function to run, a query to execute, a job to trigger.
+Dagster shifts the focus from tasks to data assets.
+Tables, feature sets, trained models, reports, and other durable outputs are treated as first-class citizens in the system.
+Instead of primarily modeling execution order, Dagster models how data products are created, how they depend on one another, and how they should be validated.
+This asset-centric approach means lineage, data quality checks, and dependency tracking are built into the graph itself rather than layered on afterward.
+The result is an orchestration model that reflects business data flow - from raw data to cleaned tables to models and dashboards - making it especially powerful for teams managing complex data ecosystems where correctness, governance, and observability matter as much as execution reliability.

 ### Strengths